fbpx

 Salt & Wind Travel

-As the year ends, a question we get asked on repeat from our travel planning clients is, “Where should I travel to Mexico for New Year’s Eve?”
+As the year ends, a question we get repeatedly asked by our travel planning clients is, “Where should I travel to Mexico for New Year’s Eve?”

 Our answer?
-If you like being around amazing people who love to party, have a slew of superstitions and traditions and love fireworks, then our response is there are lots of options!
+If you like being around amazing people who love to party, have a slew of superstitions and traditions and love fireworks, then we respond that there are many options!
 Say “Feliz Año Nuevo” (pronounced “Fay-lease Anne-yoh Nway-voh”) by putting Mexico at the top of your New Year’s plans.

-Where To Travel To Mexico For New Year’s Eve
+Where To Travel In Mexico For New Year’s Eve

 While there are many spots across Mexico to celebrate New Year’s, some—like Playa del Carmen–will be packed with rowdy tourists.
 Here are five locations to celebrate the New Year.